modesttree/Projeny/README.md

 ## <a id="command-line-reference"></a>Command Line Reference

 Almost all operations in Projeny can be executed within Unity using the Projeny menu or the Package Manager.
-However, it can also be useful to be able to drive it from the command line, especially if you want to automate any Projeny operations yourself.
+However, not all (for eg: building the Visual Studio solution).
+It can also be useful to be able to drive it from the command line for use with continous integration servers or whatever build pipeline you are using at your organization.

 What follows is the full list of command line parameters that you can pass to the `Prj` command.
 Note that you can pass any combination of these and `Prj` will execute them in a reasonable order.